Protection that travels with data outside your network

 When is your data in the clear?

 Encryption can be implemented many different ways, some of which leave data vulnerable to inappropriate access as it moves from user to user and device to device.
-Organizations should understand when their sensitive data is in the clear (not encrypted) in order to understand their exposure to internal and external cyber threats.
+Organizations should understand when their encryption software leaves data in the clear (meaning the data is not encrypted) in order to understand their exposure to internal and external cyber threats.

 - Network encryption provides protection for data as it travels across a network.
 Data is encrypted while in motion from its origin to its destination, but remains in the clear on either side of the transmission, unless another form of encryption is used.

 - Transparent encryption provides protection for data at rest.
 When transparent encryption is applied, the protection is removed before data is accessed, for example when an authorized user copies a file from a file server.
 This makes the encryption process "transparent" to end users, but also means data exists in the clear any time it is moved or copied from the protected location.